sbstjn/appsync-resolvers-example/README.md

-# AppSync Router Example
+# AppSync Resolvers Example

-> Example project using [appsync-router] to create an AWS AppSync GraphQL API with an AWS Lambda function as custom data source and GraphQL resolver written in Go.
+> Example project using [appsync-resolvers] to create an AWS AppSync GraphQL API with an AWS Lambda function as custom data source and GraphQL resolver written in Go.
 Thanks to [Serverless Application Model] by Amazon, you only need the `aws` CLI application as a dependency.

 ## Configuration